 The second notion of grounding harmony departs substantially from the mereological notion.
 Locative grounding harmony is the idea that the locations of the grounds mirror the locations of the grounded and says nothing about grounding relations between locations.
 In this paper, we focus on locative harmony.
 Henceforth, when we talk of grounding harmony or of grounding being a harmonious relation, it is locative harmony that we have in mind.

-Our aim is to first clarify, and then defend, locative grounding harmony as a general feature of grounding relations between physically located entities.
+Our aim is to first clarify, and then defend, locative grounding harmony as a feature of grounding relations between physically located entities.
+Note that our claim is not that locative grounding harmony is a feature of all grounding relations; our arguments are restricted to what might be called ‘physical grounding’: grounding between physical entities.
 In Section Two we outline a number of different principles of locative grounding harmony.
 In Section Three we provide two arguments in favour of the claim that grounding between physically located entities obeys principles of locative grounding harmony.
 In Section Four we consider a range of purported cases of grounding, which appear to be counterexamples to locative grounding harmony.
 We argue that these cases fail to undermine the harmony of grounding.
 We thus conclude that grounding between physically located entities obeys locative harmony.

 2. Harmony Principles